-Applications are invited from researchers currently working at a clinical or academic institution within the Sydney Metropolitan Area to support research initiatives in bone and joint research with relevance to the field of hand surgery research.
+Applications are invited each year in August-September from researchers currently working at a clinical or academic institution within the Sydney Metropolitan Area and throughout NSW to support research initiatives in bone and joint research with relevance to the field of hand surgery research.

 Research student scholarship of $25,000 for one year only

 Seed (pilot) project funding up to $15,000 for one year

 Research project funding up to $50,000 for one year

 Applications are to be completed using the Application Template for Research Funding, following all instructions (see https://www.thelincolncentre.org.au/grant-applications).
 The application and all attachments shall be compiled into a single PDF for submission.

 Scholarship funds must only be used as salary support for the scholarship recipient.
 Seed and research project funds may be used to support direct research costs, personnel costs or equipment relating to a specific project, but must not be used to support travel, administration, or infrastructure costs.

 Applications will be assessed by a multidisciplinary panel, the Research Advisory Committee, which will make recommendations to the Lincoln Centre Board of Directors.
 Applications will be assigned a score for the scientific quality of the research proposal according to the specific criteria listed in the Application Template.
 Applications will be ranked based on this score.
 One of the goals of The Lincoln Centre is to promote hand surgery research throughout NSW and, although more than one application from the same research group may be considered by the board, The Lincoln Centre reserves the right to consider for funding only the top ranked proposal from each group.
 Clinical relevance and relevance to the field of hand surgery research will also play a role in the selection process.